Andy-Gong/compress-image-via-eigenvalues-method/README.md

 # Includes a lot of transform algorithms

 The project includes below transform algorithms:
-.
-DFT and FFT, and example to compress image
+- DFT and FFT, and example to compress image.
-.
-Linearsqaures, includes first order linear equation and second order linear equation.
+- Linearsqaures, includes first order linear equation and second order linear equation.

 ## Fourier transform
 ### DFT transform